Kremlin accuses Ukrainian saboteurs of attack inside Russia

 When he ordered the invasion, the Russian leader vowed to “denazify” Ukraine, alleging falsely that radical neo-Nazi groups dominate the country led by a Jewish president.
 Kyiv and its Western allies dismissed his assertion as a bogus cover for an unprovoked act of aggression.

-Ukraine’s military intelligence representative, Andrii Cherniak, saw the Russian claims as evidence that Moscow is facing an uprising among its own disgruntled people.
+Ukraine’s military intelligence representative, Andrii Cherniak, saw the Russian claims as evidence that Moscow is facing what Kyiv says is an uprising among its own disgruntled people.

 “This was done by the Russians; Ukraine has nothing to do with it,” he told The Associated Press.